 RI newborns earn a $100 grant to get their college savings started.

-CollegeBound Saver is a Section 529 plan offered by the Office of Rhode Island General Treasurer.
-Ascensus Broker Dealer Services, Inc. serves as the Program Manager.
-Ascensus Broker Dealer Services, Inc. and its affiliates (Ascensus College Savings) have overall responsibility for the day-to-day operations including investment advisory, recordkeeping and administrative services, and marketing.
-CollegeBound Saver is designed to help individuals and families save for college in a tax-advantaged way and offers valuable advantages including tax-deferred growth, generous contribution limits, attractive investment options, and professional investment management.
+CollegeBound Saver is a Section 529 education savings plan offered by the Office of the General Treasurer of Rhode Island.
+CollegeBound Saver is designed to help individuals and families save for higher education in a tax-advantaged way and offers valuable advantages including tax-deferred growth, generous contribution limits, attractive investment options, and professional investment management.

 When you enroll in CollegeBound Saver, you choose to invest in one or more of the available investment options, including an Age-Based Portfolio, the Target Risk Portfolios, and eight Individual Portfolios, based upon your investing preferences and risk tolerance.
 All of the contributions made to your account grow tax-deferred and the distributions are free from federal and Rhode Island state taxes if used for qualified higher education expenses.1